Me-Bim-Bi/TIL/Database.md

 |`SHOW DATABASES;`|Show all databases|
 |`SHOW DATABASES LIKE "%skolan%";`|show all databases with name that contain 'skolan'|

+- **Reset dabase**: You must be prepared for data loss due to accidental deletion, lost device, change of device, etc., no one can predict.
+To do this:
+- You first need to save all your code in different files.
+- Create a reset file, for example: reset-part-1.sql.
+- Connect to the database via user (if you lose the user, create a new one from root).
+- Enter the command: source [file name];.
+Ten ten.
+You have your data back.
+Congrats!

 - **Table**:

 |Commands                                 | To do                                                |